Successful Blogging for Non-Profits Tip #1: Know Your Audience

 - Email list members have already given you permission to reach them via their inboxes.
 So email them the blog—or a link to it.
 But consider Kissmetrics’ findings on the best timing for that email.

 - Social media users can be encouraged to like or follow you—if you have a presence on their favorite platform(s).
 Research where your ideal readers go—and when they’re there.
-For example, HootSuite’s post about social media demographics by platform and another about social media usage by times of day offer guidance.
+For example, HootSuite’s post about social media demographics by platform and CoSchedule’s infographic on social media usage by times of day offer guidance.

 Key takeaway: Plan to plant your post right where your reader will find it.